jonchammer/opkit/README.md

 * Extensive support for training and using neural networks
 * Wide support for various optimization techniques (e.g. gradient descent, evolutionary optimization, etc.)
 * Supports CPU & GPU acceleration via BLAS
+* Tested using g++ 5.4 and clang 3.8

 ## Installation Instructions

-#### Dependencies
+#### Optional Dependencies
-* OpenBlas - opkit requires linking with a BLAS library in order to accelerate certain computations (anything that uses "Acceleration.h").
+* OpenBlas - opkit can take advantage of an existing BLAS library in order to accelerate certain computations such as matrix multiplications.
+Doing so tends to improve performance fairly dramatically, so it is recommended that such a library be linked.
 OpenBLAS is recommended for Linux-based platforms.

 * NVBlas - If you need GPU acceleration, you will also need NVBlas (provided by NVidia).
 This will offload some of the more expensive arithmetic instructions onto a local GPU to (ideally) improve performance.
 See the GPU Acceleration section below for more information.

-* Cmake - CMake is not strictly required since the library is header-only.
-It is used to automatically generate the master header, ```opkit.h```, and copy all the library headers into the default installation directory.
+* Cmake - CMake is used to automatically generate the master header, ```opkit.h```, and to copy all of the library headers into the default installation directory.
 If you would prefer to take over that process, CMake is not necessary.

 On Linux-based platforms, OpenBlas and Cmake can be installed by using apt-get: